lostfictions/peerio-icebear/docs/CONTRIBUTING.md

 #### Comment your logic.

-The more the merrier, ofcourse nobody wants to see something like
+The more the merrier, of course nobody wants to see something like
 ```
 // message count constant
 const messageCount;